dyno-might/dyno-might.github.io/_posts/2020-12-15-some-real-data-on-a-DIY-box-fan-air-purifier.md

 ---
 layout: post
-title: "Experiments on a $50 DIY air purifier you can make in 30s"
+title: Experiments on a $50 DIY air purifier you can make in 30s
 image: /img/purifier/smoke.jpg
 description: You can make a DIY air purifier in 30s.
 To test if it works, I generated smoke, and measured how well it removes tiny particles.
 background_color: black
-tags: cleanAir science
+tags:
+  - air
+  - experiment
 permalink: /:year/:month/:day/:title/
 seo:
   date_modified: 2021-09-03
 last_modified_at: 2021-09-03
-category: "air quality"
+category: air quality
 comment:
   hacker news: https://news.ycombinator.com/item?id=28394752
 ---